 Scale sounds and looks a lot like a plant disease, but scale are actually tiny parasitic insects.
 They adhere to the stems and branches of plants and feed off the plant’s sap.
 Scale look like bumps and it is easy to see how they could be mistaken for a disease.
 But it is important to know the difference if you want to treat and correct the problem.

-Scale vary greatly in color, shape and size.
+There are some 7,000 species of scale insects, so there is a good chance you will encounter them at some point, in your garden.
+Scale vary greatly in color, shape, and size.
 They are often somewhat rounded, but not always.
-Different varieties of scale can be white, black, orange, or colors that blend in with the plant's coloring, making them even more hard to detect.
-Most scale is very small, usually ranging in size from 1/16 - 1/8 inch.
+Different varieties of scale can be white, black, orange, or colors that blend in with the plant's coloring, making them even more difficult to detect.
+Most scale insects are very small, usually ranging in size from 1/16 - 1/8 inch.
 However, you will never see just one of them, which makes them hard to miss.

-Scale are very adept at protecting themselves, at most stages of their life cycle.
+Scale insects are very adept at protecting themselves, at most stages of their life cycle.
 Scale eggs are laid under the female’s body, so they are shielded by the protective outer coating of the mother scale.

-It is not uncommon for plants to simply be destroyed, rather than take all the steps of trying to eradicate the scale, so that they do not have time to move on to more plants.
+Because adult scale insects are so firmly attached to their host plant and covered in their armor coating, they can be almost impossible to exterminate.
+It is not uncommon for plants to simply be thrown out, rather than take all the steps necessary to try and eradicate the scale before they do not have time to move on to more plants.
 However, there are some control methods that have proved effective against scale.